yh4699-wq/TTO-Deblur-SR/README.md

 Our current framework investigates:
 - test-time optimization for deblurring
 - test-time optimization for super-resolution
-- spatially weighted reconstruction objectives
+- adaptive reconstruction objectives
-- edge-aware restoration constraints
+- structure-aware restoration constraints
 - image-specific optimization at inference time

 Full technical details will be provided in the paper.